bergerx/kubectl-status/CONTRIBUTING.md

 - Open an [Issue](https://github.com/bergerx/kubectl-status/issues/new).
 (Since we can't be sure at this point whether it is a bug or not, we ask you not to talk about a bug yet and not to label the issue.)
 - Explain the behavior you would expect and the actual behavior.
+- Include these versions:
+    - `kubectl status --version`
+    - `kubectl version -o yaml`
+    - `kubectl krew version` (only if you installed using krew)
-- Try to include the output with the `-v 5` flag, also try to include the un-truncated response yamls for individual resources as they greatly help us to understand the issue.
+- Try to include the output with the `-v 5` flag, also try to include the un-truncated response yamls (`kubectl get -o yaml ...`) for individual resources as they greatly help us to understand the issue.
+  Please dont forget to mask any sensitive values.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 This usually includes your code.
 For good bug reports you should isolate the problem and create a reduced test case.